mattdiamond/Recorderjs/README.md

 # Recorder.js

 A library for recording/exporting the output of Web Audio API nodes.
-This is a version which supports encoding the audio using libopus ver 1.1 compiled with emscripten.
+This is a version which supports encoding the audio using libopus ver 1.1.1 beta compiled with emscripten.

 ### Syntax
 #### Constructor